African Children's Choir: Background

-The choir was founded in 1984 by Ray Barnett when he was traveling in war-torn Uganda and gave a small boy a ride from his destroyed home to a safer village.
+The choir was founded in 1984 by Ray Barnett when he was travelling in war-torn Uganda and gave a small boy a ride from his destroyed home to a safer village.
 During their journey, the child did what he knew how to do best – he sang.
 That simple song of dignity and hope became the catalyst for a program that has changed the lives of thousands of children.
 From there, the African Children's Choir was born.
 Rallying support from the west, Barnett conducted the first tour, in 1984.
 As the organization grew so did the needs of the children.
 The choir began selecting Kenyan children in 1990.
 By 2002, the first South African choir toured in North America.
 Music for Life has now facilitated over forty tours through the United States, Canada and the United Kingdom.
 The choir serves as the main fundraising branch for its parent organization, Music For Life Institute, with proceeds from the choir's work used to fund Christian education and relief efforts for African children affected by poverty and disease.